elatella/deep-prepyto-paper/manuscript.md

 The `\_general form??*`{.green} DICE coefficient for probabilistic subvolume maps was calculated after each epoch as a performance quantification while `\_during?*`{.green} training.
 The probabilistic mask subvolumes were stitched back together, creating a probabilistic map of the whole tomogram.
-The DICE for the whole tomogram was calculated to evaluate the similarity of the predicted probability mask with ground truth.
+The Soft-DICE for the whole tomogram was calculated to evaluate the similarity of the predicted probability mask with ground truth.
-The binarization from the same formulation converges to this interpretation that we measure the overlap between two samples. `\_this sounds unnecessary difficult*`{.green}
+Note that soft-dice is equivalent to dice, when the input is binarized (which we will do at the end of the post-processing).

 $$1-\frac{2\sum_{pixels} y_{true} y_{pred}%}{\sum_{pixels} y_{true}^2+\sum_{pixels} y_{pred}^2}$$